Liberty Global says will not raise Telenet offer

 The U.S.-based company made its offer in September, which was worth about $2.6 billion at that time.

-"We think it's a very full and fair offer, it's a company that we control already so there is no take up premium," Bracken told a conference in Barcelona organized by Morgan Stanley.
+"We think it's a very full and fair offer, it's a company that we control already so there is no take up premium," Bracken told a conference in Barcelona organised by Morgan Stanley.

 "So we're not prepared to raise our price and I think, if there's any expectation of that, then we should put it to bed because it's not going to happen."